shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat/index.md

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/11251) as a [beta](../../policy/experiment-beta-support.md#beta) for self-managed in GitLab 16.8.
 > - Changed from Ultimate to [Premium](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/142808) tier in GitLab 16.9 while in [beta](../../policy/experiment-beta-support.md#beta).
 > - Changed to [generally available](../../policy/experiment-beta-support.md#generally-available-ga) in GitLab 16.11.
-> - Changed to require GitLab Duo add-on in GitLab 17.6 and later.
+> - Freely available for Ultimate and Premium users for a limited time.

 GitLab Duo Chat is your personal AI-powered assistant for boosting productivity.
 It can assist various tasks of your daily work with the AI-generated content.